twheele3/tile_tif/README.md

 ## Overview

 tile_tif is a package to aid in the processing of large N-dimensional tif files with the use of memmapped tiles.
 Generator objects allow for pipeline analysis on smaller scale computers.
-This package is a single class with methods for
+This package is a single class with methods for getting tiles and offsets, as well as normalization.

 ## Instantiation